Harlem World Magazine has been dedicated to creating the best Harlem content in the world.

 On a bright and spring night in April, 2003, the premiere of Harlem’s first print company Harlem World Magazine hit the streets.
 In 2009, HarlemWordMag.com was launched to follow their readers wherever they were going and that was online with 33,000 readers a week.
 In 2013/2014 was awarded the Game Changer Award by the NAACP.

-Harlem World Magazine’s editorial approach builds on a 35 year tradition of journalism started by his deceased uncle Charles Tisdale at the Jackson Advocate.
+Harlem World Magazine’s editorial approach builds on a 35 year tradition of journalism started by his deceased my uncle Charles Tisdale (right) at the Jackson Advocate.
 The Jackson Advocate is a strident voice for Mississippians who were poorly represented.

-Charles Tisdale made a commitment to ensure the newspaper survived Klu Klux Klan bombings, and attacks from media outlets.
+Mr. Tisdale made a commitment to ensure the newspaper survived Klu Klux Klan bombings, and attacks from media outlets.
 The paper called it like it saw it, and it was challenging, and chastising.

 “… I carry a lot of Mr. Tisdale with me … The biggest gift he gave me was understanding what it meant to be committed to something.” – Ben Jealous, NAACP president

 The paper encouraged discourse, critical debate, and understood the importance of having a voice for community ideas in his article “Tisdale’s Topics.”